liam-nguyen/note/wiki/docs/OS/操作系统概念/12 IO Systems.md

 ![A_kernel_IO_structure](figures/A_kernel_IO_structure.png)

 The purpose of the device-driver layer is to hide the differences among device controllers from the I/O subsystem of the kernel.
-Each type of operating system has its own standards for the device-driver interface.
+Unfortunately, each type of operating system has its own standards for the device-driver interface.

 Most operating systems also have an **escape** (or back door) that transparently passes arbitrary commands from an application to a device driver.
 In UNIX, this system call is `ioctl()` (for “I/O control”).
 The `ioctl()` system call enables an application to access any functionality that can be implemented by any device driver, without the need to invent a new system call.